Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We welcome community input as we continue to explore a potential sales tax measure.
 For more information on how to Keep Murrieta Strong, email Join the Conversation.

 During normal business hours, members of the public can visit City Hall to apply and pay for most services.
-For business license, we are asking customers to take advantage of our convenient online services available 24/7 to apply, pay, renew, and update.
-Passport and Notary services are on hold until April 30.
+For business licenses, we are asking customers to take advantage of our convenient online services available 24/7 to apply, pay, renew, and update.
+Passport and Notary services are on hold.

 No, if the business continues to occupy the location a closeout is not valid.